bolton2395/repository.polychroma/README.md

 # Repository: Polychroma
-The official repo for Polychroma, LLC.
+The official Kodi repo for Polychroma, LLC.